-Equally, as with many other civic-led attempts to regenerate postindustrial communities (see for example, Curtis 2003; Clark Gibbs 2017), the redevelopment of Glasgow from, to quote MacInnes (1995, 89), ‘an industrial metropolis to a centre of consumption’, has attracted a fair amount of public criticism and resistance over the years, much of which has centred on the cultural politics of the city’s heritage.
-Established shorty after Glasgow was nominated for the European City of Culture 1990, the Workers City group was especially opposed to the gentrification of Glasgow’s inner-city and its rebranding as .
-Comprised mainly of anarch artists and writers, he group’s modus operandi was deliberately irreverent and antagonistic, evident in its direct actions, two manifesto publications and several zine-type newsletters.
-For example, Farquhar McLay (1988) bemoaned the Establishment’s romanticised appropriation of Glasgow’s working-class history, thus rendering it ‘a safe commodity’.
-Contra this apolitical recuperation, he argued that what is ‘vital’ about the ‘tradition of working-class people refusing to be passive and cowed … of grassroots solidarity and total distrust of power and officialdom’ is that ‘we make certain the same spark that once gave it life can be struck anew … Otherwise it is just cloying encumbrance, a nostalgic wank, an academic pastime’. n a related monthly newsletter entitled The Glasgow Keelie, the renowned chronicler of working-class Glasgow, James D. Young (1990), argued that the cultural elites’ sanitised repackaging of ‘Glaswegian workers’ collective memory of past struggles’ was a deliberate attempt to affect a state of ‘severe amnesia’.
+Equally, as with many other civic-led attempts to regenerate postindustrial communities (see for example, Dicks 2000; Curtis 2003; Clark and Gibbs 2017), the redevelopment of Glasgow from, to quote MacInnes (1995, 89), ‘an industrial metropolis to a centre of consumption’, has attracted a fair amount of criticism and resistance over the years, much of which has centred on the cultural politics of the city’s heritage.9 Established shorty after Glasgow was nominated for the European City of Culture 1990, Workers City was especially opposed to the gentrification of Glasgow’s inner-city and its rebranding as a creative quarter.10 The group’s modus operandi was deliberately irreverent and antagonistic, evident in its direct actions, two edited books and several zine-type newsletters.11 (Boyle and Hughes 1991; Mooney 2004, 330-33).
+For example, leading member Farquhar McLay (1988) bemoaned the Establishment’s romanticised appropriation of Glasgow’s working-class history, thus rendering it ‘a safe commodity’.
+Contra this apolitical recuperation, he argued that what is ‘vital’ about the ‘tradition of working-class people refusing to be passive and cowed … of grassroots solidarity and total distrust of power and officialdom’ is that ‘we make certain the same spark that once gave it life can be struck anew … Otherwise it is just cloying encumbrance, a nostalgic wank, an academic pastime’ (McLay 1988, 1-4).
+Similarly, in a related monthly newsletter entitled The Glasgow Keelie, the renowned chronicler of working-class Glasgow, James D. Young (1990), argued that the cultural elites’ sanitised repackaging of ‘Glaswegian workers’ collective memory of past struggles’ was a deliberate attempt to affect a state of ‘severe amnesia’.
 Furthermore:

 A usable past – a meaningful, relevant Labour history – means that the values of authentic socialism need to be fought for and fostered, so that the majority of people can make decisions for fundamental change designed to make the present the past.
 Therefore LABOUR HISTORY MUSEUMS should not serve as monuments or mausoleums.
-They should become resource centres to equip those who are struggling to eliminate unemployment, elitist education, poor housing and poverty.
+They should become resource centres to equip those who are struggling to eliminate unemployment, elitist education, poor housing and poverty (Young 1990).